Matthew1906/Automate-The-Boring-Stuff-With-Python/README.md

 This course covers python basic, web scraping, pythonautogui, sending/checking emails, and reading/writing files(text file, binary-file, docx, pdf, xlsx_

 Since the course is quite old, there are some lessons which i can't follow (due to my laptop somehow can't install the library/can't compile them, even if i copy paste)

+I changed some programs because it contains my email/file directories, so some of the files won't instantly run smoothly if anyone copied it